-Xiamen Powerway Advanced Material Co.,Ltd., a leading supplier of InGaAs wafer and other related products and services announced the new availability of size 2″ is on mass production in 2017.
+Xiamen Powerway Advanced Material Co.,Ltd., a leading supplier of InGaAs (Indium Gallium Arsenide) wafer and other related products and services announced the new availability of size 2″ is on mass production in 2017.
 This new product represents a natural addition to PAM-XIAMEN’s product line.

-PAM-XIAMEN’s improved InGaAs product line has benefited from strong technology, which is supported from Native University and Laboratory Center.
+PAM-XIAMEN’s improved GaInAs product line has benefited from strong technology, which is supported from Native University and Laboratory Center.

 PAM200624-INGAAS LAYER ON INP

 |P++ InGaAs||1.4*1019 (C)||–|

 |Semi Insulator InP||Fe||Substrate|